mtrzc0/POLX/doc/kernel/bootstrap_i386.md

 CPU specific data structure containing information about executing task.
 [To properly handle interrupts from ring 3 we fill only informations about kernel stack](https://en.wikipedia.org/wiki/Task_state_segment#Inner-level_stack_pointers).
 [Details](https://wiki.osdev.org/Task_State_Segment)

 ## Timer initialization
-Initialize timer to X frequency and mask timer IRQ
+Initialize timer on 200Hz frequency and mask timer IRQ

 ## Physical Memory Manager initialization
 To initialize PMM we pass pointer to mb_info struct which contains information about available memory and labels from linker script which will mark memory used by kernel as inavailable.